-The Hudson High School Music Association supports the Hudson Jazz program by raising funds which pay for music, equipment, and experiences which enrich our student’s jazz education such as master classes, clinics and concerts with national and international jazz artists and participation in local and regional jazz festivals.
-Annual fundraising includes Tag Day, Concessions and our Evening of Jazz benefit event.
-We also help to organize and administer Hudson Jazz Fest and any other concerts featuring visiting guest artists.
+The Hudson High School Music Association supports the Hudson Jazz program by raising funds which pay for music, equipment, and experiences which enrich our students' jazz education such as master classes, clinics and concerts with national and international jazz artists and participation in local and regional jazz festivals.
+Annual fundraising includes Tag Day, Concessions, and our Evening of Jazz benefit event.
+Past events include organizing and administering the Hudson Jazz Fest and other concerts featuring visiting guest artists.

 Hudson Jazz ensembles are extra-curricular and rehearse after school two or three times each week, from 3:15 p.m. until 4:30 p.m.

 The Jazz directors may modify the weekly rehearsal schedule as needed throughout the year.
 Students are expected to check their school email regularly to stay updated about rehearsal changes and other important Jazz info.

 Questions?
 Contact Mr. Iriarte (iriarter at hudson.k12.oh.us)